• Skip to primary navigation

 That very first bagel recipe I made was from Kamran Siddiqi at the Sophisticated Gourmet and though the bagels I made were lumpy and misshapen, they tasted amazing.
 I was hooked.
 The more I made them, the prettier they became.

 I've adapted that recipe only slightly to share it with you here.
-The proportions and measurements are mostly the same, but I've made some adjustments to the method over the years, and have included a lot more information about the ingredients, tools, and the techniques for shaping bagels which I hope you find helpful at the start of your own bagel journey.
+The proportions and measurements are mostly the same, but I've made some adjustments to the method over the years, and have included a lot more information about the ingredients, tools, and the techniques for shaping bagels which I hope you find helpful at the start of your own bagel making journey.

-Also, even though homemade bagels are way easier to make if you have a stand mixer with a dough hook, I've made bagels many times without a mixer (I JUST LOVE HOMEMADE BAGELS THAT MUCH, OK?) and while it requires a bit more upper-body strength for the kneading, they turn out great that way too.
+Also, even though homemade bagels are way easier to make if you have a stand mixer with a dough hook, I've made bagels many times without a mixer (I JUST LOVE HOMEMADE BAGELS THAT MUCH, OK?) and, while it requires a bit more upper-body strength for kneading, they turn out great that way too.

 There are some recipes I'd go nowhere near if I couldn't use a mixer, and I would tell you if I didn't think they were worth doing without a mixer, but that's not this recipe.
+Homemade bagels are worth making, with or without a mixer.

 Here are the ingredients you'll need to make your very own homemade plain bagels.
 See the recipe card at the end of this blog post for the quantities!